 Different types of HPV cause different health problems, such as hand warts, genital warts, and precancerous lesions of the male and female genitalia.
 In the case of genital warts, HPV infects the skin cells and causes them to grow abnormally.

-The warts usually appear as round, flat, or raised flesh-colored bumps on the penis, vagina, or anus.
-Their appearance can be varied: for example, there may be a few small warts, or large clusters of warts.
+Warts usually appear as round, flat, or raised flesh-colored bumps on the penis, vagina, or anus.
+Their appearance can be varied: for example, there may be a few small warts or large clusters of warts.

-Individuals infected with the strain of HPV that causes warts may not actually go on to develop the warts, and therefore may be unaware that they have the infection.
-The warts can emerge weeks or even months after sex with an infected partner.
+Individuals infected with the strain of HPV that causes warts may not actually go on to develop warts, and therefore may be unaware that they have the infection.
+Warts can emerge weeks or even months after sex with an infected partner.